 The first was in 1945, when the people turned out Winston Churchill who had led them through the perils of WWII and instead elected an untried Labour government with radical plans for nationalization.
 The second was in 2016, when a majority of people expressed their displeasure with the EU by voting to leave.

 It seems to me that these exceptional occasions have something in common.
 In both cases, a majority of the electorate perceived that the political pendulum had been allowed to swing too far in one direction: their response was to apply a correction.
+The direction of travel was itself unimportant – it was how far away it had been allowed to travel from the British sense of norm.

 Britain in 1945 was just as moderate politically as it had been 10 or 20 years earlier.
 But decades of neglect by successive governments meant that life had become intolerable for an underclass of millions.